Wairau Valley: Marae

 Parerarua Marae is located in Wairau Valley.
 It is a marae (meeting ground) of Ngāti Rārua and includes the Parerarua wharenui (meeting house).

 In October 2020, the Government committed $246,418 from the Provincial Growth Fund towards renovating the marae, creating an estimated 7 jobs.

 Demographics

-Wairau Valley town is described by Statistics New Zealand as a rural settlement.
+Wairau Valley town is described by Stats NZ as a rural settlement.
 It covers 3.50 km2 and had an estimated population of as of with a population density of people per km^{2}.
 It is part of the larger Upper Wairau statistical area.